 THE SUSTAINABLE BAG

 Munich-based brand Herrlicher is launching its ‘Longlife Bag’.
 It will be made in workshops run by Caritas, an international relief and development confederation, by people with disabilities using recycled jeans that have been recalled or returned due to production errors.
-This process textile waste and provides jobs for more than 550 disabled people in and around the city of Rosenheimwhere the workshops are based as part of vocational rehabilitation and .
+This process reduces textile waste and provides jobs for more than 550 disabled people in and around the city of Rosenheim (where the workshops are based) as part of vocational rehabilitation and training.
 The bag will be launched in February 2018 and will be available at select retailers for 59.95 EUR.

 www.herrlicher.com